subburathinam-M/csv-backend/README.md

 ### 📥 read_csv()

-Reads CSV data directly from memory using `BytesIO` — no disk writes.
+Reads CSV directly from memory using `BytesIO` — no disk writes.

 ```python
 import pandas as pd